sreejitadass/AttentionGatedNetworksv1/README.md

 [Conference Poster](https://www.doc.ic.ac.uk/~oo2113/posters/MIDL2018_poster.pdf)

 ### Installation
-pip install --process-dependency-links -e .
+pip install -r requirements.txt pip install -e .

+After the packages are installed, go to the torchsample/callbacks.py file in your site packages and change the following import line from collections import Iterable to from collections.abc import Iterable